-The Company includes cash and equity, comprised of issued common shares, share-based payment reserve and deficit, in the definition of capital.
+The Company includes equity, comprised of issued share capital, shares held in trust for the settlement of share-based payments, share-based payment reserve and deficit, in the definition of capital.
 The Company's objective when managing capital is to maintain its ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders.